-Tip: The brewery has both indoor and outdoor seating areas, and the views are definitely better from the outdoor deck.
+Tip: The brewery has both indoor and outdoor seating areas, and the views are definitely better from the outdoor deck (which is why I think it’s one of the best places to get craft beer in Seattle).
 Even though reservations aren’t required, you should be wary of peak trading hours like lunch or dinner time to avoid long queues and crowds.

 10. Seattle Waterfront

 Address: Stretches from Olympic Sculpture Park to the Argosy Cruises Agency

 This is not a typical viewpoint in Seattle, as it doesn’t give you much of a skyline to view from the piers.
 However, if you’re anything like me and obsessed with being near the water at all times, you’ll love it.
 This area is a spectacular vantage point if you love coastline views, as you can enjoy an uninterrupted view of Elliott Bay all along the waterfront.

 You can enjoy various shops and restaurants all along the stretch to buy Seattle souvenirs, but the real attraction is the intimate views of the multiple docked and sailing ferries and the Great Wheel overlooking it all.
 There are even a few benches on Pier 62 for those visiting to enjoy the sunset views over the water.

 The waterfront is one of the best places to stay in Seattle if you need a hotel.